TANZANITE JEWELRY WITH INTENTION AND CONNECTION

 Women and men at the forefront of this global conversation will have slightly different perspectives, but there is a shared ethos: responsible sourcing.

-This encompasses traceability, conflict-free, protecting people, their skills, and the environment - be it land or sea.
+This encompasses traceability, conflict-free, protecting people, their skills, and the environment.

 As it comes out of the Earth, Tanzanite exhibits more brownish-greenish-yellow tones.